Mont Ventoux (Cycling From Bedoin)

 The weather on Mont Ventoux is about as unpredictable as you can imagine.
 Whatever the weather looks like when you open your window on the morning of your ride, ignore it and check the forecast.
 You will need a windbreaker at the top for sure but it's also cold irrespective of the winds so take some arm warmers on a hot day and on a cold day, take a jacket and winter gloves for your descent.
 If you want a guide on cycling Mont Ventoux in late season, click here.

-How to Ride Mont Ventoux
+How To Ride Mont Ventoux

 We send hundreds of cyclists to the mountain each year to take on Ventoux.
 We have no set departure dates so you can arrive and depart at your leisure.
 You can spend a few days there are make it part of a longer tour through Provence.
 Enquire here and we will give you some more information.
 If you want to ascend all 3 sides of Ventoux in a day which is one of the toughest feats in cycling, then check out the Cingles du Ventoux, literally translated as the 'Crazies'.